TPO Review Process for Agents

 When the case is allocated

-The Ombudsman will consider the complaints based on evidence presented to him.
-He will arrive at his decision by taking into account legal principles, the relevant Code of Practice and what is fair and reasonable in the circumstances presented.
+The Ombudsman will consider the complaints based on evidence presented to them.
+The Ombudsman will arrive at their decision by taking into account legal principles, the relevant Code of Practice and what is fair and reasonable in the circumstances presented.

 Outcome of the case